-William Stewart’s training kicked into action when he heard a man choking and saved his life.
-Wil, who’s a firefighter and a student in the Paramedic Program, was waiting to be interviewed for an internship in San Luis Obispo when he saw the man in distress.
-Wil’s heroics made national news with the story picked up by the Associated Press, The Washington Post, The New York Times, The Sacramento Bee, Fox 40, CBS13 and other media outlets around the country.
+William Stewart heard a man choking and his training immediately kicked in.
+Wil, who’s a firefighter and student in our Paramedic Program, was waiting to be interviewed for an internship when he saw the man in distress and immediately performed the Heimlich maneuver.
+Wil’s heroic deed made national news.

 Wil and three fellow paramedic students were taking turns being interviewed for internships at an ambulance company, which partners with Sacramento State’s Paramedic Program.
 As they sat waiting in a coffee shop, Wil ”heard this guy coughing and it was the wrong type of cough.”

-A moment later, he saw the man in obvious distress ”holding his chest and walking in circles,” Wil recounts.
+A moment later, he saw the man in obvious distress ”holding his chest and walking in circles,” Wil recounted.
 So he jumped out of his seat, got behind the guy and performed the Heimlich maneuver a couple of times.
-The man struggled to catch his breath, Wil continues, but within seconds “he gave me a thumbs up.”
+The man struggled to catch his breath but within seconds, “he gave me a thumbs up.”

 The two men shook hands, then Wil went back to his buddies and tried to focus on his upcoming interview.
-“But as I was drinking my coffee, my hands were shaking,” he says.
+“But as I was drinking my coffee, my hands were shaking,” he said.
 He didn’t get the man’s name and he didn’t even mention that he saved a guy’s life, as he interviewed with San Luis Ambulance 20 minutes later.
-“Anyone with the training would have done the same thing,” Wil says.
+“Anyone with the training would have done the same thing,” Wil said.

 But in a close-knit community like San Luis Obispo, word got out quickly, of the Sacramento State paramedic student turned hero.